Bill Of The Month: $4,836 Charge For Laughing Gas During Childbirth Is No Joke

 "There is no transparency or standardization," Rooks said, noting that charges can vary widely for nitrous oxide during labor.

-Part of that problem comes down to the recent resurgence of the practice in the U.S. In 2011, two hospitals offered nitrous oxide for childbirth in the U.S. Now an estimated 1,000 hospitals and 300 birthing centers provide it, said Michelle Collins, a professor and director of nurse midwifery at Vanderbilt University School of Nursing.
+Part of that problem comes down to the recent resurgence of the practice in the United States.
+In 2011, two hospitals in the U.S. offered nitrous oxide for childbirth.
+Now an estimated 1,000 hospitals and 300 birthing centers provide it, said Michelle Collins, a professor and director of nurse midwifery at Vanderbilt University School of Nursing.

 The use of nitrous oxide has long been common during childbirth in the United Kingdom and Canada, in part because of its low cost.
-Many people in the U.S. have learned about the practice while watching the popular British period drama Call the Midwife set in the 1950s.
-Epidural anesthesia largely displaced nitrous oxide in the U.S. in the '70s.
+Many people in the U.S. have learned about the practice while watching the popular British period drama Call the Midwife, set in the 1950s.
+Epidural anesthesia largely displaced nitrous oxide in the U.S. in the 1970s.

-Typically (and safely) overseen by nurses who teach women how to breath into the mask, nitrous oxide is commonly billed at a flat fee — anywhere from $100 to $500 for access to the machine and gas.
+Typically (and safely) overseen by nurses who teach women how to breathe into the mask, nitrous oxide is commonly billed at a flat fee — anywhere from $100 to $500 for access to the machine and gas.
 Sometimes hospitals charge for the mask, usually around $25, Collins said.
 Laughing gas itself is very cheap — it costs about 50 cents an hour during labor, she said.
 Sometimes hospitals don't charge anything for it at all.

 But billing can change if nitrous oxide is administered or supervised by a physician or nurse anesthetist, which means the intervention can be assigned an anesthesia code.